Anhema/42-Cursus/README.md

 	42 is an innovative engineering and programming college that offers rigorous, industry-leading education in a professional environment.
 The program is designed to prepare students for the workplace using an instructional design that means students learn skills for the digital world and for the technology industry.

+**Main features** of the school are:
+- [x] Open 24/7.
+- [x] Peer-to-peer methodology.
+- [x] Free tuition.
+- [x] No teachers.
+- [x] Wide community of students.
+- [x] Various campuses around the world.
+- [x] Gamified study curriculum.
+- [x] Diversity of projects.

 # <a id="spa-ver">VERSIÓN EN ESPAÑOL</a>